a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ## Wrapping Up

 A "developer productivity" metric isn't useful to improve stakeholder outcomes and business impact.
 The "Developer Productivity" term has become so ambiguous that it generates more confusion than clarity.
-Choosing an alternate metrics and a different term will save time and encourage greater impact for all of us in the engineering optimization space.
+Choosing alternate metrics and a different term will save time, confusion, and facilitate greater impact for all of us in the engineering optimization space.

+Even moreso if Developer Productivity writers agree on new term too.

 How have you addressed your challenges with the term Developer Productivity?
 Adopted another term?
 Some other approach?